Swashakt: Empowering women through collective-based approaches

 Please note that the recent call for proposals under the Swashakt evidence programme closed on 18 May 2020.

-Due to the huge volume of high quality applications received, provisional awards under the Swashakt evidence programme are now expected to be made at the end of July 2020.
+Due to the huge volume of high quality applications received, provisional awards under the Swashakt evidence programme are now expected to be made in October 2020.